What’s next in the search for the imploded submersible? | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jessie Yeung, Celina Tebor, and Paul P. Murphy contributed to this report.
+CNN’s Jessie Yeung, Celina Tebor, Samantha Beech, and Paul P. Murphy contributed to this report.